edurange/edurange3/scenarios/prod/getting_started/guide.md

 <!-- READING_END -->

 <!-- QUESTION_START -->
-Question: In the multimedia-content directory, which file is actually an OpenSSH RSA public key?
+Question: In the multimedia-data directory, which file is actually an OpenSSH RSA public key?

 Answers:
 Value: staff_schedule2.docx